JoeSz/Exopite-Frontend-Notifications/exopite-frontend-notifications/README.txt

 == Description ==

+This plugin neither has options nor display anything after activation.
+You have to use hooks to use this plugin.

 Display frontend PHP notifications via 'efn_messages' hook and/or AJAX notifications via 'efn_messages_ajax' hook.

 AJAX functionality is disabled by default, you can enable with the 'efn_enable_ajax' hook.